dbro/csvquote/README.md

 Are you running into problems with embedded commas and newlines that mess everything up?

-Do you wish there was some way to add some CSV intelligence to the UNIX toolkit:
+Do you wish there was some way to add some CSV intelligence to these UNIX tools?

 * awk, sed
 * cut, join